EladAvrahami/K8S-base-knowledge/README.md

 so in order to keep adresses order we will use service.
  </pre>

- What is k8s service ?
+ What is k8s Service ?
  <pre>
 service methode is give a static ip adress to pod so even if it die the service process can be relate the new pod adress just as the old one.